YuanYuanOwO/QuickShop-Hikari-Documents/docs/modules/shops/price-system.md

 The `currency` only works under [Multi Currency](../multi-currency.md) mode.

 The `min` means the item minimal price.
-The `max` means the item maxmium price.
+The `max` means the item maximum price.

 All items in one rule set to share the same price limit, to give different price limit, you must create another rule.